dm-guy/utm-alternative/README.md

 <h5>Please Contribute!</h5>
 This project is completely functional and working.
 However, it needs more use cases, testing and suggestions to improve it.
 Please do!

+<h6>Updates</h6>

+Aug 25 1.1
+New currTime() functions gives you an option to add the time of the session to the traffic source cookie.
+By default, these lines are commented out.